notableTieView/IMDbTvShowStatistics/README.md

 # IMDbTvShowStatistics
 Display diagrams comparing the seasons of a TV show.

+## STATUS: Discontinued
+IMDb has removed the respective pages containing all episodes of one show in favor of one page per season in a different layout.
+The userScript therefore no longer works.

+## Description
 This is a userScript (to be used with Greasemonkey, Tampermonkey, ...).
 The script is available for installation on [Greasy Fork](https://greasyfork.org/en/users/19427-notabletieview).
 On the IMDb page of a TV Show (eg. [Doctor Who](http://www.imdb.com/title/tt0436992/)), a link to the episode rating overview is added (eg. [Doctor Who episode ratings](http://www.imdb.com/title/tt0436992/eprate)).